 This is a full-sized keyboard that's about as large as the original Razer Cynosa Chroma.

 The Razer Cynosa V2 has a mediocre build quality.
-The entire thing is made of a lower-grade plastic and has a similar level of flex as the Razer Cynosa Chroma.
-The keycaps are made of an inferior ABS plastic that feels slippery and cheap.
-The incline feet are average quality but will support the keyboard if you happen to slide it.
+The entire thing is made of lower-grade plastic and has a similar level of flex as the Razer Cynosa Chroma.
+Our unit has a slight kink in it and doesn't sit flat on the table; however, your experience may vary.
+The keycaps are doubleshot ABS plastic and feel slippery.
+The keys are pretty stable, except for the spacebar, shift, and enter keys.
+The incline feet are stable in the lower position but less so when using the higher setting.
 Razer claims that it's spill-resistant, but we don't test for this.

 The ergonomics on this keyboard are okay.
-There are two incline settings, but it doesn't come with a wrist rest.
-That said, you shouldn't experience any noticeable fatigue when using it.
+The board naturally sits at a 2-degree incline, and there are two additional incline settings if you need to raise it higher.
+Some people might need a wrist rest, but sadly, there isn't one included in the box.
 If you want something with a wrist rest, consider the Razer Ornata Chroma.

 The Razer Cynosa V2's rubber cable retains kinks fairly easily.